-When a borrower purchases a new property, this may cause the occupancy of an existing owned property to change.
-There are legitimate reasons that lead to an occupancy change for an existing owned property, but misrepresentations regarding intent to occupy present elevated risk.
-Most often, misrepresentation involves the miss-stated intent to convert an existing residence to a rental and occupy the new property as a primary residence.
+When a borrower purchases a new property, this may cause the occupancy of an existing owned property ("departure residence") to change.
+There are legitimate reasons that lead to an occupancy change for a departure residence, but misrepresentations regarding intent to occupy present elevated risk.
+Most often, misrepresentation involves the miss-stated intent to convert a departure residence to a rental and occupy the new property as a primary residence.

-Because of the elevated risk, National MI applies the restrictions described below when an existing primary residence will be or recently has been converted to a rental or second home.
+Because of the elevated risk, National MI applies the restrictions described below when a departure residence will be or recently has been converted to a rental or second home.
 For purposes of this policy, a recent conversion is one that occurred within the last 60 days and/or one that is not evidenced by both a signed lease agreement and bank statements evidencing deposit of the security deposit or one or more rental payments.